vectara/vectara-ingest/README.md

 ### Docker

-The project is designed to be used within a Docker container, so that a crawl job can be run anywhere - on a local machine or on any cloud machine. see [Dockerfile](https://github.com/vectara/vectara-ingest/blob/main/Dockerfile) for more information on the Docker file structure and build.
+The project is designed to be used within a Docker container, so that a crawl job can be run anywhere - on a local machine or on any cloud machine.
+See the [Dockerfile](https://github.com/vectara/vectara-ingest/blob/main/Dockerfile) for more information on the Docker file structure and build.

 ### Local deployment